As the temperatures drop, we’ve pulled together our Top 5 Tips for making sure your property is ready for winter.

 Ensure that your insurance policy in order, up to date and provides all the cover you require.
 This is even more important if you live far away or will be unavailable over Christmas and New Year.
 You could also consider adding home emergency cover to your policy.

 Alternatively, this is just the kind of thing we can help with if we manage your property for you.
-Why not speak to one of our Branch Managers on 0113 320 2100 to talk about how we can take the hassle out of property management for you?
+Speak to our team about how we can take the hassle out of managing your property this winter.

 Back to news